onnx/working-groups/safety-related-profile/documents/sow.md

 -   Company-specific requirements

+-   End users' use cases

 #### Outputs

--   D1.a.\<x\>: End users needs and requirements for domain \<x\>.
+-   D1.a.\<x\>: End users' needs and requirements for domain \<x\>.
+-   D1.b: Consolidated needs for all industrial domains
+-   D1.c: Safety-related Profile Scope Definition

 #### Detailed activities

-The activities defined below are per domain.
+The activities defined below are per domain <x>.

+##### SC: SR profile Scope Definition

+- SCAct1: Identification/definition of the Safety-related industrial use case reference models

+- SCAct2: Extraction of the operators and constructs from the Safety-related industrial use cases reference models

+- SSAct3: Consolidation of the set of operators and constructs to be included in the Safety-related profile (from the reference models possibly augmented with necessary additional operators and constructs).

-##### End-Users Needs Elicitation
+##### EN: End Users' Needs Elicitation

--   UNAct1: Definition of the *Trained Model Description (TMD)* artefact (e.g., the Machine Learning Model Description (MLMD) in ARP6983)

--   UNAct2: Description (overview) of the machine learning development process
+-   ENAct1.\<x\>: Description (overview) of the machine learning development process

--   UNAct3: Description of the development process objectives and activities that:
+-   ENAct2.\<x\>: Description of the development process objectives and activities that produce the TMD and take it as input

-    -   Produce the TMD
-    -   Take the TMD as input
+-   ENAct3.\<x\>: Definition of the *Trained Model Description (TMD)* artefact (e.g., the Machine Learning Model Description (MLMD) in ARP6983)

--   UNAct4: Description of the development process verification objectives and activities that apply to the TMD
+-   UENAct4.\<x\>: Description of the development process verification objectives and activities that apply to the TMD

--   UNAct5: Constraints on the TDM, that come from:
-    -   the Development and verification activities
-    -   the Industrial context
+-   ENAct5.\<x\>: Expression of constraints on the TDM, that come from the Development and verification activities the Industrial context

--   UNAct6: Expression of the needs
+-   ENAct6.\<x\>: Expression of the needs

-##### *ONNX Requirements Expression*

-The activities below take the end-user needs as inputs

--   ORAct1: Definition of the list of the aspects to which the requirements for a safety-related ONNX profile will apply, e.g.,
-    -   Semantics of the operators
-    -   Semantics of the graph
+-   ENAct7.\<x\>:Consolidation of industrial needs from all domains
-    -   Data types
-    -   Metamodel
-    -   Concrete syntax (format)
-    -   Documentation
-    -   Traceability
-    -   Versioning
-    -   etc.

--   ORAct2: For each aspect of the list, definition of the requirements *Examples of requirements that may be expressed:*
-    -   The semantics of the Trained Model Description Language (TMDL) used to describe the TMD shall be defined both informally (for documentation purposes) and formally using a mathematically-grounded language.
-This covers all that is needed for tooled and/or human interpretation of any valid TMD described using the TMDL (including, (e.g., operators and graphs).
-    -   The formal definition of the TMDL shall define precisely and accurately the expected results of the interpretation of any valid TMDL model.
-The level of precision and accuracy may be a parameter of the description of the semantics.
-    -   A reference implementation shall be provided for each operator.
-The reference implementation shall be accompanied with all the necessary information describing the execution environment used to validate compliance with the formal specification.
-    -   In the TMD, it should be possible to indicate the meaning of each dimension of the tensors

-### A2: Consolidate Requirements for the ONNX profile
+### A2: Specification of the ONNX SR profile

 #### Objectives

--   Consolidate, filter, and prioritize the requirements identified for the different industrial domains in D1.a.\<x\>.

--   Discriminate requirements aimed at the preservation of the model semantics from requirements aimed at facilitating / supporting other development assurance activities.
+Elaborate the list of requirements applicable to the SR profile in order to comply with the end users' needs.
+Consolidate, filter, and prioritize the needs identified for the different industrial domains in D1.a.<x>.
+Discriminate requirements aimed at the preservation of the model semantics from requirements aimed at facilitating / supporting other development assurance activities.

 #### Rationale

-The ONNX Safety-related profile must be unique whereas the needs comes from different industrial domains, referring different certification standards.
-This activity is aimed at defining a consensual and consistent set of requirements.
+Before starting the development of the constituents of the SR profile, it is mandatory to express requirements in compliance with the users' needs, in order to guarantee the satisfaction of the latter.

+#### Activity overview

+Before writing the requirements for the SR profile, the various aspects to consider shall be identified clearly.
+Then the requirements are elaborated, grouped, prioritized and verified against the end users' needs, within the SR profile scope.
+Furthermore, the requirements for ONNX will be made traceable to one or several end users’ needs.

 #### Inputs

--   D1.a.\<x\>: End users needs and requirements for domain \<x\>.
+-   D1.a.\<x\>: End users' needs for domain \<x\>.
+-   D1.b: Consolidated needs for all industrial domains
+-   D1.c: Safety-related Profile Scope Definition

 #### Outputs

--   (D2.a) ONNX safety-related Profile Requirements
+-  D2.a: ONNX safety-related Profile Requirements

 #### Detailed activities

-##### Consolidation of requirements
+##### OR: ONNX SR profile requirements specification

+-  ORAct1: Definition of the list of the aspects (e.g., accuracy, completeness, traceability, etc.) to which the requirements for a safety-related ONNX profile will apply

+-  ORAct2: For each aspect, definition of the requirements applicable to the standard

--   CRAct1: Consolidation and fusion of semantically equivalent requirements
+-  ORAct3: Grouping and prioritization of requirements

--   CRAct2: Grouping and prioritization of requirements
+-  ORAct4: Verification / traceability of the requirements against the end users' needs.

-### A3: Definition of the Scope of the ONNX Safety related profile
+### A3: Development of the ONNX SR profile

 #### Objectives

--   Selection of the set of operators and constructs to be considered in the Safety-related profile.
+Development of the ONNX Safety-related profile (syntax and semantics) in compliance with the ONNX safety-related Profile Requirements (D2.a)

 #### Rationale

-In order to keep the effort reasonable and maximize or chance to produce useful results within a reasonable time frame, we propose to work on a restricted set of operators and constructs.
-This set will be defined according to the actual needs of the end-users (i.e., the models they want to implement).
+The compliance of the SR profile with its requirements, together with the fact that the requirements are expressed from the end users' needs, leads to the satisfaction of the end users' needs.

+#### Activity overview

+Guidelines for the development of the SR profile are first written thanks to a proof of concept that consists in developing a limited subset of the SR profile.
+Then, these guidelines are used to develop the SR profile graph semantics, the semantics of the operators of the SR profile scope, the exchange format and the reference implementation.
+The SR profile constituents shall be verifiable against their requirements (verification) and against the end users' needs (validation).

 #### Inputs

--   End user use cases
+-  D2.a: ONNX safety-related Profile Requirements

 #### Outputs

+-   D3.a: ONNX Safety-related profile - proof of concept
+-   D3.b: ONNX Safety-related profile - graph
+-   D3.c: ONNX Safety-related profile - operators
+-   D3.d: ONNX Safety-related profile - format
+-   D3.e: ONNX Safety-related profile - reference implementation
--   (D3.a) Safety-related Profile Scope Definition
+-   D3.f: ONNX Safety-related profile - rules

 #### Detailed activities

-##### Definition of the Safety-related Standard Scope
+##### POC: Proof of concept

--   DSCAct1: Identification/definition of the Safety-related industrial
-    use case reference models

--   DSCAct2: Extraction of the operators and constructs from the Safety-related industrial use cases reference models

--   DSCAct3: Consolidation of the TMDL operators and constructs for the Safety-related profile, from the reference models possibly augmented with necessary additional operators and constructs.
+-   PROAct1: Elaborate a first set of (informal + formal) specification guidelines and apply them on a few operators (e.g., conv) and constructs in order to discussed and reviewed by the workgroup.
+They will serve as a baseline for other operators

+##### GR: Graph execution semantics

+-   GRAct1: Development of the ONNX SR profile graph semantics in compliance with specification D2.a

+##### OP: Operator semantics

+-   OPAct1: Development of the ONNX SR profile operators' semantics in compliance with specification D2.a

+##### FO: Format

+-  FOAct1: Development of the ONNX SR profile exchange format in compliance with specification D2.a

+##### RI: Reference implementation

+-  RIAct1: Development of a reference implementation (on the basis of the existing ref imp.).
+This covers the development of the graph execution engine and operators.

-### A4: Analysis of the ONNX standard
+### A4: V&V of the ONNX Safety-related profile

 #### Objectives

--   Identify the parts of the standard that need to be updated / clarified / modified in order to comply with the Safety-related Profile Requirements defined in D2.a, for the subset of the standard identified in D3.a.
+Verification (validation) of the ONNX Safety-related profile vs the requirements (resp. needs) expressed in D2.a (resp D1.b and D1.c)

+#### Rationale

+Since the SR profile aims at becoming the ONNX standard for safety-related applications, it is important to verify/validate it before end users can use it.

-#### Rationales
+#### Activity overview

-Once the requirements for the format are defined, the work consists to find what needs to be described, improved, fixed,\... in the existing ONNX standard.
-In particular, all elements that are unclear or which interpretation is left to the implementer shall be spotted, analysed, discussed, and a proposal for clarification/correction may be proposed if required.
-These proposals may be applicable to a whole part of the standard e.g. a recommendation may concern the documentation of all operators).
+The SR profile is verified against the requirements and validated against the end users' needs.
+Verification/validation cases and results shall be documented in order to give evidences about the activity.

 #### Inputs

+-   D3.b: ONNX Safety-related profile - graph

--   (D2.a) Requirements applicable to the ONNX profile
+-   D3.c: ONNX Safety-related profile - operators

--   (D3.a) Safety-related Profile Scope Definition
+-   D3.d: ONNX Safety-related profile - format

 #### Outputs

--   (D4.a) ONNX Analysis and Recommendations for the Safety-related Profile
+-   D4.a: ONNX Safety-related profile verification report Profile
+-   D4.b: ONNX Safety-related profile validation report.

 #### Detailed activities

-##### Analysis of the ONNX standard
+##### VE: Verification

--   AnaAct1: Analysis of the compliance of the ONNX standard with respect to each of the requirements and identification of non-compliances.
+-   VEAct1: Review of the ONNX SR profile against the requirements in D2.a

--   AnaAct2: Provision of recommendations, solutions, guidance to modify the ONNX standard.
+##### VA: Validation

+-   VAAct1: Validation of the ONNX SR profile via its application to one or several industrial use cases

-### A5: Elaboration of the specification guidelines
+### A5: Tooling

 #### Objectives

-State of the Art and proposal of guidelines for the specification of the graph and operators to comply with D4.a.
+Expression of the needs and requirements of a toolset aimed at supporting the exploitation of the ONNX SR model, e.g., model inspection and review tool, according to the end users' ML development process objectives, activities, and to the definition of the SR profile and associated rules.

+#### Rationale

+Automatic rule checkers (for, e.g, consistency checks) or tools supporting model inspection and review might be the industrial answer to the fulfilment of regulatory constraints

-#### Rationales
+#### Activity overview

-Various approaches and notations may be used to specify the graph and operators in a formal way.
-This activity is aimed at proposing a solution acceptable with respect to the end-users needs and requirements.
+The needs of tools and the list of them are first established.
+Then the requirements applicable to each tool of the list are written.

 #### Inputs

+-   D1.b: Consolidated needs for all industrial domains
+-   D3.a: ONNX Safety-related profile - proof of concept
+-   D3.b: ONNX Safety-related profile - graph
+-   D3.c: ONNX Safety-related profile - operators
+-   D3.d: ONNX Safety-related profile - format
+-   D3.e: ONNX Safety-related profile - reference implementation
--   (D2.a) Requirements applicable to the ONNX profile
+-   D3.f: ONNX Safety-related profile - rules

 #### Outputs

--   (D5.a) Specification Guidelines
+- D5.a: Expression of the needs / tool list
+- D5.b.\<tool\>: Requirements of tool \<tool\>

 #### Detailed activities

-##### Prototype guidelines

--   ProAct1: Elaborate a first set of (informal + formal) specification guidelines and apply them on a few operators (e.g., conv) and constructs in order to discussed and reviewed by the workgroup

-##### Elaborate guidelines

--   • ElaAct1: Elaborate the final set of guidelines (including notation, presentation of the specification, etc. to ensure a consistent presentation of the specification)

-### A6: Development of the ONNX Safety-related profile - semantics

-#### Objectives

-Development of the ONNX Safety-related profile semantics to address issues identified in (D4.a), using the formalism and approach defined in D5.a

-#### Inputs

--   (D4.a) ONNX Analysis and Recommendations for the Safety-related Profile

--   (D5.a) Formal Specification Guidelines

-#### Outputs

--   (D6.a) ONNX Safety-related profile (graph execution part)

--   (D6.b) ONNX Safety-related profile (operators part)

--   (D6.c) ONNX Safety-related profile reference implementation

-Detailed activities *To be completed.*

-### A7: Development of the ONNX Satefy-related profile - format

-#### Objectives

-Development of the ONNX Safety-related exchange format in compliance with the recommendations given in (D4.a).

-#### Inputs

--   (D4.a) ONNX Analysis for the Safety-related Profile

--   ONNX standard

-#### Outputs

--   (D7.a) ONNX Safety-related profile format

-#### Detailed activities

-*To be completed.*

-### A8: Verification of the ONNX Safety-related profile

-#### Objectives

-Verification of the ONNX Safety-related profile vs the requirements expressed in (D2.a), the recommendations identified in (D4.a) and the guidelines defined in (D5.a)

-#### Inputs

--   (D4.a) ONNX Analysis and Recommendations for the Safety-related Profile

--   (D5.a) Formal Specification Guidelines

--   (D6.a) ONNX Safety-related profile (graph execution part)

--   (D6.b) ONNX Safety-related profile (operators part)

--   (D6.c) ONNX Safety-related profile reference implementation

--   (D7.a) ONNX Safety-related profile format

-#### Outputs

--   (D8.a) ONNX Safety-related profile verification report

-Detailed activities *To be completed.*

-### A9: Validation of the ONNX Safety-related profile

-#### Objectives

-Validation of the ONNX Safety-related profile vs the End-users needs expressed in the various per domain D1.a.\<x\> documents.

-#### Inputs
+##### TN: Tool needs elicitation

--   D1.a.\<x\>: End users needs and requirements for domain \<x\>.
+- TNAct1: Expression of the needs for tools

--   (D6.a) ONNX Safety-related profile (graph execution part)

--   (D6.b) ONNX Safety-related profile (operators part)

--   (D6.c) ONNX Safety-related profile reference implementation

--   (D7.a) ONNX Safety-related profile format

-#### Outputs

--   (D9.a) ONNX Safety-related profile validation report

-Detailed activities *To be completed.*

-[^1]: E.g., those concerning the MLMD in the ARP6983/ED-324.
+##### TS: Tool requirements

+- TSAct2.\<tool\>: Expression of the requirements of tool \<tool\>